mtcute/mtcute/packages/tl/README.md

 # @mtcute/tl

-> TL schema and related utils used for MTCute.
+> TL schema and related utils used for mtcute.

 Generated from TL layer **145** (last updated on 03.09.2022).